lohit97/react-sprint1-problem7/README.md

 #### users.json
 [db.json](https://masai-course.s3.ap-south-1.amazonaws.com/editor/uploads/2022-06-22/db_720032.json)
-- Add a sort option
-- The sort button should sort users based on ascending order or descending order of name

  #### **Note**
 - Make sure you use only the given components and dont create new Components, files, folders of your own.
 Changing component name, file/folder structures might result in giving you zero marks
 - Do Not Remove `data-testid="xxxx"` from anywhere, these are used by testing tools to test your code, removal of this will lead to low score.